Easy Egg Muffins with Cottage Cheese (meal prep staple!)

 Instructions

-- Preheat oven to 350°F and grease a muffin tin well.
+- Preheat your oven to 350 F and grease a standard muffin tin.

-- Add about 1 tablespoon chopped spinach and ½ tablespoon shredded cheese to the bottom of each muffin cup.
+- Place about 1 tablespoon chopped spinach and shredded cheese into each muffin tin.

-- Pour the egg mixture over the fillings, filling each cup about ¾ full.
+- Pour the egg mixture evenly into the greased muffin cups, filling each about ¾ full.

-- Bake for 25–30 minutes, or until the centers are set.
+- Bake for 25–30 minutes, or until the muffins are set in the centre and lightly golden on top.

-- Let cool for 10 minutes before removing from the pan (they firm up as they cool).
+- Let cool for a few minutes before removing from the tin.
+Serve warm or store for meal prep!

 Love these!
 Easy and you can make them ahead!
 Great way to start the day especially when you are in a hurry!